Synonyms

 }

-This request will not return any results either, because we need to match on exact literal values with the in operator, because the configured synonyms will not be applied on the literal string value when using in.
+}In the following example, no results are returned because you need to match exact literal values with the in operator because the configured synonyms are not applied to the literal string value when using in.

 {